adelghattassi1/vault-plugin-databricks/README.md

 - Generated tokens are stored with metadata for tracking and management
 - Plugin supports TLS configuration for secure communication
 - Tokens can be revoked through Databricks API (commented out in current implementation)

-## License

-This project is licensed under the terms specified in the repository.